 Day 09: Trek to Yari 3,700m.
 Or Thado Dunga 3,750mA 5 hours trek

 From Muchu, a short walk reaches Tumkot and then climbs a hill leaving Tumkot, observing a landscape change as it gets rocky and desolate.
 You can witness only low juniper bushes as the walk leads over a dirt trail, which is under construction at present, as the trail leads past a small village of Pani Palwang with a couple of teahouses along the road.
 Then, with a few pleasant stops and then a few hours walk, it leads to Yari or Thado Dunga, just after Yari, for an overnight camp.

 Day 10: Trek to Hilsa 3,720m. via crossing Nara-La 4,620mA 6 hours trek.

-Today's walk leads to a high Nara La pass at 4,620 metres; a long climb compensates you with grand views of the surrounding landscapes and mountains of both Nepal and Tibet.
+Today's walk leads to a high Nara La pass at 4,620 metres; a long climb compensates you with grand views of Nepal and Tibet's surrounding landscapes and mountains.
 Our route climbs into deserted terrain where vegetation fades completely.
 The country looks more like Tibetan dry terrain, coming across big caravans of mules, dzopke or impressive big yaks.

 We walk past a few teahouses at Thado Dunga and continue on a steeper trail over Nara La.
-The views ahead are of Tibet side and back towards Yari, far below, on the other side of the pass where areas are similar to Tibetan landscape surrounded by windswept mountains of brown, copper, ash and dark yellow colours.
-From the pass, long descent to Hilsa, close to the border of Tibet for an overnight stop.
+The views ahead are of the Tibet side and back towards Yari, far below, on the other side of the pass, where areas are similar to the Tibetan landscape surrounded by windswept mountains of brown, copper, ash and dark yellow colours.
+From Nara La, long descent to Hilsa, close to the border of Tibet, for an overnight stop.

 Day 11: Trek to Mane Peme 3,990mA 5 hours trek.